The American West

 - Angel’s landing: a 4-6 hour hike round trip, strenuous, mostly incline, and not only physically challenging but psychologically too.
 I skipped it at the time but plan on doing it once I return.

-- Emerald pools: easy hike, nice waterfall you can walk under, head to the upper pool as well, check conditions to know the water-flow.
+- Emerald pools: easy hike, nice waterfall you can walk right under, head to the upper pool as well, check conditions to know the water-flow.

-- Canyon overlook: easy hike with a few scary parts (narrow pass with cliffs below) but worth arriving to see the canyon in towards the west.
+- Canyon overlook: easy hike with a few scary parts (narrow pass with cliffs below) but worth arriving to see the canyon towards the west.

 - Junction Bridge: no hike, just park and walk over.
-Be prepared to share the bridge with many others to enjoy the views looking south
+Be prepared to share the bridge with many others to enjoy the views looking south with the Virgin River under you.

 - Checkerboard Mesa and the entire drive towards the east entrance is almost an entirely different park, different climate, different topography and landscape.